-- Low-dose (81 mg) aspirin, which most patients will need to take on an ongoing basis.
-Patients who cannot tolerate aspirin may take another type of antiplatelet drug such as clopidogrel (Plavix, generic).
-Patients who have had angioplasty/PCI along with drug-eluting stent placement will usually need an additional antiplatelet medication along with aspirin for at least a year following the procedure.
+- Low-dose (81 mg) aspirin, which most people will need to take on an ongoing basis.
+People who cannot tolerate aspirin may take another type of antiplatelet drug such as clopidogrel (Plavix, generic).
+People who have had angioplasty/PCI along with drug-eluting stent placement will usually need an additional antiplatelet medication along with aspirin for at least a year following the procedure.

 - Heart-healthy diet and weight management.

 - Smoking cessation and avoidance of secondhand tobacco smoke.

 The American Heart Association recommends daily low-dose aspirin for:

 - Primary prevention of heart attack and stroke in people who are at risk for heart disease (when a doctor says to take aspirin).